fiedl/your_platform/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

+Senior clause for VAW e.V.: For commit `1b459b92e`  and later, Philistres of the VAW e.V. may only use the software if the development work is compensated in accordance with the so-called "new development model".